 Morgan Taylor’s passion for the universe and her perseverance in the classroom have qualified her to participate in the prestigious Los Alamos National Laboratory Undergraduate Student Program in June.
-A highly regarded science research internship, Taylor is poised to gain remarkable experience and opportunity designed to complement her mathematics degree at Southern Utah University.
+A highly regarded science research internship, Taylor gained remarkable hands-on experience at Los Alamos, which complements her studies in mathematics at Southern Utah University.

 Taylor’s perfect academic record and research prowess secured her spot among top applicants competing for one of 24 summer slots at Los Alamos.
 In addition to SUU, other schools represented will include physics-leaders MIT, Stanford and Caltech.

 Los Alamos National Laboratory is the foremost Department of Energy national security laboratory in the nation.
 Located in New Mexico, the lab’s primary function is nuclear weapon stockpile stewardship; it is birthplace of the atomic bomb.
 The Los Alamos National Laboratory's state-of-the-art supercomputers are used by laboratory scientists not only to tackle formidable problems in national security, but in open research in areas of chemistry, plasma physics and computational astrophysics.